 The past few blog topics have been revolving around team management; how to manage teams, make them more effective and promote a healthy work environment in which your employees can thrive.
 We have also given special attention to the ways different personalities in the workplace influence its balance and dynamics.
 However, despite a manager’s best efforts, there are some common workplace conflicts that are almost impossible to avoid.
 And you need to prepare yourself to resolve them as quickly and efficiently as possible!
 It’s even better if you can track the sources of conflict in the workplace and prevent them from creating problems.

-Tension in the workplace can be a result of multiple factors such as job dissatisfaction, cultural differences, personal aspirations and many more.
-If left undealt with, these issues can wreak havoc on your employees’ productivity and cause deeper problems like absenteeism, low productivity and high employee turnover.
+Tension in the workplace can be a result of multiple factors.
+Such as job dissatisfaction, cultural differences, personal aspirations and many more.
+If left undealt with, these issues can wreak havoc on your employees’ productivity.
+They can cause even deeper problems like absenteeism and high employee turnover.

 What is conflict management?